shakestuffup73/appalachian-mtns/README.md

   <li>Implement Admin functionality</li>
 </ul>
 <br>
-<i>Please see the following .jpg file to review planning flowchart for building the New England Rock & Ice App
+<i>Please see the following .jpg file to review the planning flowchart for building the New England Rock & Ice App.

 <h2>Planning Materials</h2>